 - Venous thromboembolism (blood clot)

-The Quality Report contains our scores on each core measure.
+The annual Report to our Community contains our scores on each core measure.